-Also see our article Does My Android Need An Antivirus
+Also see our article Does My Android Device Need Antivirus Software?

 So picture the scenario where you return to someplace like a library.
 Your phone has the password saved so it automatically logs in but you need to access the WiFi on your laptop and there isn’t currently anyone around to help you.
 There are a few other scenarios where you will want to access an old WiFi password but the case is mainly so that you can share it.